xencon/aixcl/examples/openwebui-postgres-stack/README.md

      - `DATABASE_URL`: Connection string for the PostgreSQL database.
      - `NVIDIA_VISIBLE_DEVICES`: Allows access to all NVIDIA devices for GPU acceleration.
      - `ADMIN_USER_EMAIL` and `ADMIN_USER_PASSWORD`: Credentials for admin access.
      - `MODELS`: Specifies the models to be used by the application.
+You can change the `MODELS` value in the `.env` file.
+Visit [Ollama's search page](https://ollama.com/search) for a list of available models.
    - **Dependencies**: Waits for the PostgreSQL service to start before initializing.
    - **Command**: Executes a script to start the application.